vanderbilt-data-science/dgx-user-guide/using-docker-jupyter.md

 * Log in: `ssh -L xxxx:localhost:xxxx username@XX.XX.XX.XX`
 * Change directory to your directory in /raid: `cd /raid/username`
-* Create a folder where you would like to store your work within your raid home directory: `mkdir testfolder`.
-This "testfolder" is globally unique if being used to create a docker volume.
+* Create a folder where you would like to store your work within your raid home directory: `mkdir <testfolder>`. ```testfolder``` is a placeholder.
+This "testfolder" must be globally unique if being used to create a docker volume.
 Use `docker volume ls` to see what volume names have already been created.

 **NOTE**: Docker volume names are system-wide unique.
 Use `docker volume ls` to check if the name you want to use is already taken

-* Create the docker volume: `docker volume create --driver local --opt type=none --opt device=/raid/username/testfolder --opt o=bind testfolder`
+* Create the docker volume: `docker volume create --driver local --opt type=none --opt device=/raid/username/<testfolder> --opt o=bind <testfolder>`

 * Now use `docker volume ls` to check if the volume was successfully created. **Deleting a docker volume is not easy - ensure you are ok with the name of the volume you created**

 * If you plan on using a repository, clone it within the new folder you created now.

-* Launch Docker: `docker run --gpus all --net=host -it -v testfolder:/workspace/testfolder nvcr.io/nvidia/pytorch:22.12-py3` (or any other container image that supports Jupyter notebooks)
+* Launch Docker: `docker run --gpus all --net=host -it -v <testfolder>:/workspace/<testfolder> nvcr.io/nvidia/pytorch:22.12-py3` (or any other container image that supports Jupyter notebooks)

 * Launch Jupyter Lab/Notebook: `jupyter-lab --port xxxx`